aaron-grau/curic/html-css/micro-projects/css_syntax/README.md

 9. Give your whole recipe page a nice `background-color`
 10. Set the `line-height` to 1.5 in your css_reset file

 **Challenge:** Come up with a way to select and style your reviews after they are submitted.
 For now just some simple font-styling is fine.
-Make sure you have the latest [javascript file](../../assets/external_javascript_example.js) to implement the review functionality.

-Compare your recipe page to [this example](./example.html) and [this stylesheet](../../assets/css_syntax.css).
-[Live version here](http://appacademy.github.io/curriculum/css_syntax.html).
+Compare your recipe page to [this example](.solution/example.html) and [this stylesheet](./solution/assets/css_syntax.css).